yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 Auto-center correction is stronger now, avoiding drifting without having to rely on stronger dead-zone values.
 Individual axis values can be manually deleted now if buttons were mapped manually.

-So far, only player 1 could automatically reconnect a controller by pressing a button, other players only could do so when using a keyboard. german77’s pull requests aims to solve that, {{< gh-hovercard "8277" "allowing any of the remaining 7 players to reconnect their controller" >}}, no privileges for the higher in hierarchy anymore.
+Previously, only player 1 could automatically reconnect a controller by pressing a button.
+Other players only could do so when using a keyboard. german77’s pull requests aims to solve that, {{< gh-hovercard "8277" "allowing any of the remaining 7 players to reconnect their controller" >}}.
+No privileges for the higher in hierarchy anymore.

 This change is under testing at the time of writing, as it could potentially cause regressions.
 Be sure to use the status hovercard to check back in a few days!